List of presidential qualifications by country: Colombia

 Article 191 of the Colombian Constitution requires that to be president one must be Colombian by birth ("colombiano por nacimiento"), have full citizenship ("ciudadano en ejercicio") and older than 30. ("mayor de treinta años").

-People's Republic of China
+China

-Article 79 of the Constitution of the People's Republic of China provides that citizens who have the right to vote and stand for election and who have reached the age of 45 are eligible for election as president or vice president.
+Article 79 of the Constitution of China provides that citizens who have the right to vote and stand for election and who have reached the age of 45 are eligible for election as president or vice president.

 Czech Republic

 A candidate for an election must be a citizen, has attained the age of 40 years and has active right to vote.

 Estonia

 An Estonian citizen by birth who has attained forty years of age may be nominated as a candidate for President of the Republic.
 A person who is serving as President of the Republic for a second consecutive term shall not be nominated as a candidate for President of the Republic.
 A person in active service in the Defence Forces shall not be nominated as a candidate for President of the Republic.